There's a story breaking today that this is a watershed event in American cultural history.

 Would he have been able to accomplish that without laying a hand on you?

-I learned a lot of discipline and a lot of self respect A lot of respect for other people and authority while I was there.
+I learned a lot of discipline and a lot of self-respect, a lot of respect for other people and authority while I was there.

 Well, I will say this.

-Uh we all know young men and women who join the military, and you see them when they come back for the first leave, and they are different people.
+We all know young men and women who join the military, and you'll see them when they come back for their first leave.

-They are more mature, they have it.
+They are more mature.

 You can just see it in them.